Xtrmmax/ena-ai-recursion-maxine-harvey/finetuning/README.md

 - **Sep 2025 onward:** Returning to fine-tuning with clearer roadmap and stronger coding foundation

 ## Next Steps
-- Expand dataset from ~1,200 to 10k+ examples to reduce mixing of modalities
+- Expand dataset from ~1,200 to 5K+ strong examples to reduce mixing of modalities
 - Add evaluation prompts to test for modality isolation more consistently
 - Apply structured approach from the calendar and Bitcoin predictor projects to improve fine-tuning discipline